josevnz/EncryptedUsbBackup/README.md

 * Instead of local use the cloud (but encrypt first!): We used rsync to make a backup to a USB drive, but Ansible can also upload files to [an S3 cloud volume](https://docs.ansible.com/ansible/2.9/modules/s3_sync_module.html).
 Ideally you should make an archive and encrypt it then with [sops](https://docs.ansible.com/ansible/latest/collections/community/sops/sops_encrypt_module.html) before the upload.
 * If you want to back up more than one user directory you could use [a loop](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_loops.html).
 * This article borrows heavily from article written by [Peter Gervase](https://www.redhat.com/sysadmin/encrypt-single-filesystem), you should spend some time reading it.
+* It is possible to check if the USB has bad blocks, before or after making the backup.
+I wrote for you a small ansible playbook you can run to see how the program [badblocks](verify_usb.yaml) works.
 * The source code for the complete [Ansible playbook](encrypted_usb_backup.yaml) is here, feel free to download and improve for your specific use case.